 99MGMT Blog

-4 Common HIPAA Violations on Social Media Platforms
+4 Common Social Media HIPAA Violations

-Posted by 99 MGMT on
+Posted by 99 MGMT on May 21, 2024 1:08:00 PM

 In today’s digital era, we rely heavily on social media platforms for both professional and personal use.

 However, online social spaces provide plenty of opportunities for private information to become public – including patient medical records and data (HIPAA information).
+Social media HIPAA violations have become common and are problematic for a variety of reasons.

 HIPAA violation penalties do not discriminate on how they happen – they carry serious consequences whether a violation happens online or offline.
-More concerningly, sharing too much information on social media is easywithout even realizing it.
+More concerningly, sharing too much information on social media is easy without even realizing it.

 HIPAA specifies 18 types of patient information (aside from names) that must remain private.
 Sharing any one of those 18 - whether accidentally or otherwise - is a violation of HIPAA.
 There are, however, some social media HIPAA violations that happen more frequently than others.